alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Here the first statement is a C++17 [**fold expression**](https://en.cppreference.com/w/cpp/language/fold), which expands to one *c*`.set_in(m_handle)` call for each actual argument *c*.

-#### 5.3.2. asd lkj
+---

+#### 5.3.2.
+A single abstract DC class for screen, window and bitmap drawing.

-There are several kinds of device context so I chose to define the common features in an abstract base class `Dc`:
+There are several kinds of device context, with kind-specific destruction!, so I chose to define the common features in an abstract base class `Dc`:

 *Start of [part-05/code/.include/winapi/gdi/device-contexts.hpp](part-05/code/.include/winapi/gdi/device-contexts.hpp)*: